 Individuals comprising membership in the Board of Governors also serve on the Board of Directors for the NCBA Foundation, Inc. The NCBA is a 501(c)(6) trade organization; the NCBA Foundation is a 501(c)(3) charitable organization.
 The NCBA Foundation was established in 1960 and the NCBA Foundation Endowment was established in 1987.

-The president of the NCBA and the NCBA Foundation for 2014-15 is Catharine B. Arrowood of Raleigh.
+The president of the NCBA and the NCBA Foundation for 2016-17 is Kearns Davis of Greensboro.
 The executive director of the NCBA and secretary-treasurer of the NCBA Foundation is Allan B. Head.

 The first NCBA Annual Meeting was held July 5-7, 1899, in Morehead City.
 There have been four more presidents than annual meetings: Platt W. Walker of Charlotte, the first president, served his term prior to the first annual meeting; Hamilton C. Jones (1904) and T.L.
 Caudle (1929) died in office; and Linville K. Martin (1942) resigned when he was called into military service during World War II.